swseverance/core/tutorials/guides/02_react/react.md

 PORT=3003
 ```

-*Note that the `PORT` value must be different for each app in the project.*
+*Note that the `PORT` value must be different for each app in the project.
+The three initial apps already occupy ports 3000, 3001 and 3002.*

 5. Go to the root directory of one of the existing tutorial apps, copy the `config-overrides.js` file and paste it in the root directory of your app.